prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 ---

-### Phase 8 – Mocking with pytest (`pytest-mock` / `mocker`)

-Goals:
-- Isolate code under test from external dependencies
+## 11. Mocking with pytest: monkeypatch and mocker

+Sometimes you want to test code that talks to **external systems** (random number generators, environment variables, HTTP services, databases, etc.) without actually calling those systems.

+In this section we will:
-- Learn to patch functions/methods using `mocker`
+- Use pytest's built-in **`monkeypatch`** fixture to patch functions and environment variables.

-Planned topics:
-- Installing and enabling `pytest-mock`
-- Using the `mocker` fixture: `mocker.patch`, `mocker.patch.object`, `mocker.spy`
-- Asserting calls and arguments on mocks
+- Use the `pytest-mock` plugin's **`mocker`** fixture to patch and spy on functions and methods.
-- Brief comparison with the built‑in `monkeypatch` fixture
+- Assert that dependencies were called with the expected arguments.

 #### 8.1.
 Deterministic tests with the built-in `monkeypatch` fixture (`test_mock_monkeypatch.py`)